wp-plugins/websitedefender-wordpress-security/readme.txt

 Tags: security, securityscan, chmod, permissions, admin, administration, authentication, database, dashboard, post, notification, password, plugin, posts, wsd, websitedefender, plugins, private, protection, tracking, wordpress
 Requires at least: 2.8
 Tested up to: 3.2.1
-Stable tag: 0.2
+Stable tag: trunk
 License: GPLv2 or later

-Scans your WordPress installation and provides detailed reporting on discovered vulnerabilities and how to fix them.
+Helps you secure your WordPress installation and provides detailed reporting on discovered vulnerabilities and how to fix them.

 == Description ==

-The WebsiteDefender WordPress Security plugin is a free and comprehensive security tool that scans your WordPress installation for vulnerabilities, and suggests corrective measures for: strengthening passwords, securing file permissions, security the database, version hiding, WordPress admin protection and lots more.
+The WebsiteDefender WordPress Security plugin is a free and comprehensive security tool that helps you secure your WordPress installation and suggests corrective measures for: strengthening passwords, securing file permissions, security of the database, version hiding, WordPress admin protection and lots more.

 = Key security features: =